 We are works in progress.
 All of us.
 There is no perfection, only impact and progression.
 Life is the most precious gift we have been given so it behooves us to make the most out it.
 Having said that, if our health is out of whack due to our lifestyle choices, it is difficult to live our lives to the fullest.
 We have the resources and the power to take care of ourselves and it begins with the awareness that we are worthy of this gift called life.

 If you don't believe you are worthy please trust me - YOU ARE WORTHY of living a wonderful, magical, beautiful life.
 And you can.
 I know sometimes dreams seem unreachable.
 If you have dreams that your current path is not taking you towards, might I suggest something?
 Work on your inner eco-system.
-Learn to meditate and begin a daily meditation practice or start a foundational nutrition program.
-Both will reset, rebalance and restore you from the inside out.
+Learn to meditate and begin a daily meditation practice, start eating foods that feel nourishing, check your self-talk and practice saying kind things to yourself.
+All will reset, rebalance and restore you from the inside out.
 When the inner world transforms, everything - EVERYTHING - changes.
 Dreams look doable.
 Life gets exciting.
 Everything gets better.

 The only way I can claim this with confidence is that I have done the work myself.
 It took patience and a lot of kindness towards myself.
 And a hearty dose of faith.
 It took taking a risk (or three) and it took support from family and friends.
 Mostly, it took time.
 I'm glad I did it when I did rather than waiting for "someday."
 Each day now is a new day to enjoy my life and share my love of life with others.
 I am not perfect, my life isn't perfect, but it's perfect enough - and I've got to admit it's getting better all the time.